 Pilar Akaneya opens on July 17, 2020 as the first sumibiyaki in Madrid, one of three restaurants in Spain to serve Kobe Beef, and the first establishment in Europe to serve the Japanese muskmelon Crown Melon.
-In 2023, it becomes —together with its “sisters” Marie Akaneya and Carlota Akaneya— the first restaurant outside Japan with Matsusaka Beef, the wagyū most prized by the Japanese, and it does so with meat from its most exclusive farm, Ito Ranch.
+In 2023 it is chosen "Best of the Best", an award that distinguishes the 10 Best Restaurants in Spain in the Tripadvisor Travelers' Choice Awards.
+The same year it becomes —together with its “sisters” Marie Akaneya and Carlota Akaneya— the first restaurant outside Japan with Matsusaka Beef, the wagyū most prized by the Japanese, and it does so with meat from its most exclusive farm, Ito Ranch.

-"Pilar Akaneya was called to exist one day," Ignasi responds, referring to Pilar, his mother's name.
+"Pilar Akaneya was called to exist one day," Elias responds, referring to Pilar, his mother's name.
 "I owed it to her," he smiles.
 This is also seen by Jordi Rivera, director of operations and the main person in charge of the prophecy being fulfilled.
-"The piece that makes everything work", Ignasi defines him.
-Jordi was a regular at Carlota Akaneya when Ignasi suggested opening a second restaurant with him.
-"I wasn't expecting it," explains Jordi.
+"The piece that makes everything work", Elias defines him.
+Rivera was a regular at Carlota Akaneya when Elias suggested opening a second restaurant with him.
+"I wasn't expecting it," explains Rivera.
 "If what Ignasi was looking for was the heart, he was right because I put my soul into it."

 2019, April — Chiho with Take and Kenji Murata at home in Fukuroi comment on an article about Carlota Akaneya in La Vanguardia